paalka/neur/README.md

 [here](https://peterroelants.github.io/posts/neural_network_implementation_part01/).

 ### Where to obtain the MNIST dataset
-The MNIST dataset can be downloaded from the [mnist database homepage](http://yann.lecun.com/exdb/mnist/)
+The MNIST dataset can be downloaded from the [MNIST database homepage](http://yann.lecun.com/exdb/mnist/)